Getting Started

 Customizing Shortcuts

-Edit shortcut-launcher/config.json to change URLs, add new shortcuts, or modify key combinations:
+Edit ~/.local/share/phonerc-companion/config.json on macOS/Linux or %LOCALAPPDATA%\PhoneRC Companion\config.json on Windows to change URLs, add shortcuts, or modify key combinations.
+Rerunning the installer preserves this file.

 {